morbar/public/README.md

 # Note to those seeking access to commercial work
 My current substantive code is commercial and I unable to make it public.
+Howwever:

 I attach a screenshot below of a readme.md file from one of my private commercial repositries.